Advisory Council for multiracial inclusion

 To aid this process, during 2020, the Senior Leadership Team commissioned an internal review which resulted in the creation of our Advisory Council on Multiracial Inclusion.

-The council has two broad objectives: firstly to advise the Senior Leadership Team and secondly to provide a place where people can report any concerns they have related to racism.
+The council has two broad objectives: firstly to advise the Senior Leadership Team on matters of racial inclusion, and secondly to provide a place where people can report any concerns they have related to racism.

 The council is scheduled to meet four times a year under the leadership of Samson Abioye.